TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 This question types specifies a question which contains multiple answers.
 For each answer, the student has to indicate whether it is true of false.

-This question should be used instead of specifying a multiple choice question with multiple correct answers.
-(Moodle would render those using checkboxes, allowing the student to select multiple answers.)
+This question should be used instead of specifying a multiple choice question with multiple correct answers (sinceMoodle would render those using checkboxes, allowing the student to select multiple answers).
 The reason is that the examination guidelines do not allow us to subtract points for false answers.
 Therefore, students could simply select all possible answers and get full credit.
 This strategy is not possible with this question type.